music-suite/music-suite/src/User-Guide.md

 (sharpen . sharpen) c
 ```

-Shorter syntax for sharp and flat notes:
+As you might expect, there is also a shorthand for sharp and flat notes:

 ```music+haskell
 (cs |> ds |> es)    -- sharp